jacup101/databasesProject/README.md

     }

 where all fields are strings.
 Note that a business given id must already exist, and a photo with the given id must not exist.

+# Running the App
+In order to run this project, you will need to run the frontend and backend independently from the command line.
+To initialize the frontend, install necessary packages using __npm install__ and then initiate the frontend using __npm start__.
+To initialize the backend, install dependencies and compile the Java using Maven via __mvn package__.
+The compiled code will create a snapshot, called *demo-0.0.1-SNAPSHOT.jar*, in the target directory.
+This snapshot can be run using __java -jar target/demo-0.0.1-SNAPSHOT.jar__.
+For mac users, this can also all be done by running the __run.sh__ script file, which opens two terminals that will initialize the frontend and backend of the project.

 # References
 * When importing the data from JSON files to sql we used these pages: